mever-team/transparency-service/README.md

 ## ⚡ Quickstart

-INstall *aicard* in a virtual environment like below.
+Install *aicard* in a virtual environment like below.
 If you are a developer working on this repository, clone it and install it locally per `pip install -e package` instead.